GavinMendelGleason/many_worlds/README.md

 matter the order of the operations, when they are applied they arrive at the same final state.
 Of course this commutivity places a lot of restrictions on *what* types of operations we can do.
-We certainly can't have commuting bank transactions where you pay for your laté from your empty bank account and then get paid.
+We certainly can't have commuting bank transactions where you pay for your latte from your empty bank account and then get paid.
 But it can do a lot, and if you can make your `σ`'s commute then life is really great.